jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 c.
 Bill Joy
 d.
 Dave McKenzie

-4. What year was vi release in?
+4. What year was vi released in?
 a.
 1972
 b.
 1979
 c.
 1999